Exponential Law for Random Maps on Compact Manifolds: Introduction

-In this paper we prove that the quenched hitting/return times statistics converges, for almost every $\omega$, to the exponential distribution for random maps which have certain geometric properties and with some rapidly mixing conditions.
-The main theorem is stated in Section~\ref{random.maps}, and proven in Section~\ref{entry.times.distribution}, \ref{very.short.returns} and \ref{return.times.distribution}.
-The proof is based on the deterministic case~\cite{HY17} which in its turn was derived from the deterministic case on Young towers~\cite{HW14}.
-In Section~\ref{example} we consider two examples, namely random $C^2$ expanding interval maps and random Pomeau-Manneville maps where we use the derivation of the fibred measures from~\cite{BB16} and the decay of sequential systems for parabolic maps~\cite{AHNTV14}.
+In this paper, we extend the results of \cite{RSV} to maps and prove that the quenched hitting time statistics converges, for almost every $\omega$, to the exponential distribution for random maps which have certain geometric properties and with some rapidly mixing conditions.
+Moreover, this is the first paper where one also managed to obtain the convergence of the quenched return time statistics to the exponential distribution.
+The main theorems are stated in Section~\ref{random.maps}, and proven in Sections~\ref{very.short.returns} to \ref{return.times.distribution}.
+The proof is based on the deterministic case~\cite{HY17} which in its turn was derived from the deterministic case on Young towers~\cite{HW14} but we emphasize that this is not just a simple adaptation of the deterministic case to the random case.
+In particular, one needs to be especially careful in the study of the very short returns (Section \ref{very.short.returns}) and we encourage the reader to take a particular attention to Proposition \ref{prop.short.returns} which is a complex adaptation of a lemma of \cite{CC13} on the measure of the set of very short returns.
+In Section~\ref{example} we consider four examples, namely random $C^2$ expanding interval maps and random Pomeau-Manneville maps where we use the derivation of the fibered measures from~\cite{BB16} and the decay of sequential systems for parabolic maps~\cite{AHNTV14}; the third example is the random perturbation of non-uniformly expanding maps with critical set, which can be modeled by a random Gibbs-Markov-Young structure~\cite{LV}; the final example is the random perturbation of partially hyperbolic attractors, where the system exhibits non-trivial stable and unstable leaves depending on $\omega$.